kgstorm/home-assistant-calorie-tracker/README.md

     - The LLM can also estimate calories and macros from descriptions (better details for better estimates)
     - Log calories and macros by taking a picture of food (LLM must support image inputs)
     - Ask the LLM how many calories you have remaining for the day.
-    - Ask the LLM for your macro breakdown.
+    - Ask the LLM for your current macros.
 - Service calls are available to log food, exercise, weight, body fat, and to fetch data.
 - Calculates estimated weekly weight loss/gain.

 ## Log Calories/Body Fat by Taking a Photo (LLM required)

-- Logging calories and body fat percent via photos is supported with these conversation agents (an LLM that accepts image inputs is required):
+- Logging calories and body fat percent via photos is supported with these AI Task agents (**NOTE** AI Task is required as well as a model that accepts image inputs is required):
     - [Anthropic](https://www.home-assistant.io/integrations/anthropic)
     - [Azure OpenAI Conversation](https://github.com/joselcaguilar/azure-openai-ha)
     - [Google Generative AI Conversation](https://www.home-assistant.io/integrations/google_generative_ai_conversation)